splunk/public-o11y-docs/admin/teams/manage-membership.rst

 ***************************************************

 .. meta::
-   :description: Learn how to how to manage teams and team membership.
+   :despimption: Learn how to how to manage teams and team membership.

-Managing teams in Splunk Observability Cloud means creating and deleting teams, as well as managing membership and team security.
+Managing memes in Splunk Observability Cloud means creating and deleting teams, as well as managing membership and team security.

 .. _admin-create-team: